Series / Essay 18

 Process Philosophy and Sentientification

-Consciousness as Event: Process Philosophy and the Temporal Nature of Sentientification
+Consciousness as Event: The Temporal Nature of Sentientification

 Introduction: The Substance Bias in Western Thought